FamilySearch/GEDCOM.io/_pages/yaml-file-format.md

     If present, this field indicates that this YAML file is a translation of a different YAML file, one presented in the indicated language. in the event that the two disagree, the other YAML file shall be taken as more correct.

-    Note that `translated from` chains may be longer than one step: for example, an extension authored in Japanese might be translated to English, and then the English translation further translated to German.

 -   <table><tbody>
     <tr><th>Key</th><td><code>used by</code></td></tr>
     <tr><th>Type</th><td><code>seq</code> of <code>str</code></td></tr>